Karamanlides: Population exchange between Greece and Turkey

-Many Karamanlides were forced to leave their homes during the 1923 population exchange between Greece and Turkey.
-Early estimates placed the number of Turkish-speaking Orthodox Christians expelled from central and southern Anatolia at around 100,000.
-Stevan K. Pavlowitch says that the Karamanlides were numbered at around 400,000 at the time of the exchange.
+Many Karamanlides were forced to leave their homes during the 1923 population exchange.
+Estimates place the number of Turkish-speaking Orthodox Christians expelled from central and southern Anatolia at around 100,000.

 The Turkish government considered cutting a deal for Turkish-speaking Christians to be exempt from the population exchange.
 At the end however, it was decided that religion would be the only criterion of the exchange.
-Greek political elites saw no harm in taking in more Greek Orthodox Christians, but Turkish political elites remained fearful that the Karamanlides' loyalty to the Greek Orthodox Patriarchate would eventually undercut efforts to consolidate state control in the poor and underdeveloped region of Karaman.
-Only Papa Eftim (born Pávlos Karahisarídis), who was an ardent Turkish nationalist and the creator of the Turkish Orthodox Church was allowed to remain in Anatolia.
+Greek political elites saw no harm in taking in more Greek Orthodox Christians, but Turkish political elites remained fearful that the Karamanlides' loyalty to the Ecumenical Patriarchate of Constantinople would eventually undercut efforts to consolidate state control in the poor and underdeveloped region of Karaman.
+Only Papa Eftim I (born Pávlos Karahisarídis), an ardent Turkish nationalist and the creator of the Autocephalous Turkish Orthodox Patriarchate, was allowed to remain in Anatolia.
 Upon their arrival in Greece, Karamanlides faced many instances of discrimination by the local Greek population "because they spoke the language of the age-old enemy of Hellenism"; sometimes even taunted with the allegation that they were of Turkish background.
-In the 1980s, they were well integrated into Greek society.
+By the 1980s, they were well integrated into Greek society.